Lost-Outpost/sovngarde/README.md

 ## Installation

-Download the latest release of `Septimus.wabbajack` from [Releases](https://github.com/Guitarninja2/septimus/releases) and open with [Wabbajack](https://www.wabbajack.org/#/) automated list installer.
+Download the latest release of `Septimus.wabbajack` from [Google Drive](https://drive.google.com/drive/folders/1-VIcggcf49sTHnqQgyifhTSGwgcKd6Jz?usp=sharing) and open with [Wabbajack](https://www.wabbajack.org/#/) automated list installer.
 You can simply double click on the .wabbajack archive or go to "install from disk" and select the septimus wabbajack archive there.